Protecting Hector's and Māui dolphins

 - have unique grey, white and black colouring.

-While Hector's and Māui dolphins look identical, they are physically and genetically different.
+While Hector's and Māui dolphins look almost identical, they are physically and genetically different.
 The dolphins only live for around 20 years and breed slowly.
 Females don't have their first calf until they are about 7 or 8 years old.
 They have a new calf only every 2 to 4 years.
 This means the species may be threatened by even occasional deaths caused by human activity.

 - Most often found around the South Island.